TRNR: Task-Driven Image Rain and Noise Removal with a Few Images Based on Patch Analysis: Experiments

+We further train three recent outstanding models DCSFN, BRN, and ADN-64, highlighted in {\textit{magenta}} in Table \ref{tab: de-rain comparison}, on small datasets listed in Table \ref{tab: TRNR datasets} according to the instructions in their original papers.
+Quantitative results are tabulated at the bottom of Table \ref{tab: de-rain comparison}, where we observe that DCSFN, BRN, and ADN-64 all suffer performance degradations when trained using small datasets.
+MSResNet-TRNR, on the other hand, has maintained the performances of MSResNet-RIS across all datasets while remarkably outperforming DCSFN, BRN, and ADN-64 when data is scarce.
+This observation affirms the superiority of TRNR strategy in data-starved scenarios.

-\textbf{Color Image Blind Gaussian Noise Removal. } To further investigate the proposed TRNR for learning image noise removal, we compare DNNet with recent prior based method BM3D \cite{dabovBM3D}, and deep learning based methods DnCNN \cite{KaiZhangDnCNN2017}, NLNet \cite{NLNet2017Left}, FFDNet \cite{Zhang2018FFDNet}, BUIFD~\cite{BUIFD}, and PaCNet~\cite{PaCNet} on color image blind gaussian noise removal with noise levels set to 15, 25, 35 and 50.
-In practice, we train DNNet-RIS on WaterlooBSD and DNNet-TRNR on WaterlooBSD-S which only contains about 0.16M image patches.
-The quantitative results are presented in Table \ref{tab: colored denoise}.
-Since NLNet~\cite{NLNet2017Left} and PaCNet~\cite{PaCNet} are not blind noise removal method, the PSNR/SSIM metrics for NLNet and PaCNet on noise level $35$ are vacant in Table \ref{tab: colored denoise}.
-From Table \ref{tab: colored denoise}, we can observe that DNNet-RIS has achieved the \textit{state-of-the-art} performance.
-And DNNet-TRNR trained using WaterlooBSD-S (9.7\% of WaterlooBSD) becomes comparable with DNNet-RIS.
-Fig. \ref{fig:color-denoise} provides 2 noise removal examples in Urban100 dataset when noise level set to 50.
-The compared methods in Fig. \ref{fig:color-denoise} are FFDNet~\cite{Zhang2018FFDNet}, BUIFD~\cite{BUIFD}, PaCNet~\cite{PaCNet}, DNNet-RIS and DNNet-TRNR.
-As shown in Fig. \ref{fig:color-denoise}, DNNet-RIS and DNNet-TRNR can better restore textures against FFDNet~\cite{Zhang2018FFDNet}, BUIFD~\cite{BUIFD}, and PaCNet~\cite{PaCNet}.
-Surprisingly, we find DNNet-TRNR performs better than DNNet-RIS on Urban100 datasets.
-For instance, DNNet-TRNR has provided 0.44dB gain in terms of PSNR on Urban100 when noise level equals 25.
-This bizarre observation can be interpreted in Fig. \ref{fig:color-denoise}, where DNNet-RIS recovers image textures well but fail to process the \textit{black block} region since \textit{black block} region rarely emerges in images from WaterlooBSD.
-On the contrary, DNNet-TRNR can handle \textit{black block} region well, thus demonstrating the potential of TRNR.
+\textbf{Color Image Gaussian Noise Removal. } To further investigate the proposed TRNR for image Gaussian noise removal, we compare MSResNet with recent prior-based method BM3D \cite{dabovBM3D}, as well as learning-based methods DnCNN \cite{KaiZhangDnCNN2017}, NLNet \cite{NLNet2017Left}, FFDNet \cite{Zhang2018FFDNet}, BUIFD~\cite{BUIFD}, PaCNet~\cite{PaCNet}, ADNet~\cite{ADNet}, and SMNet-B~\cite{SMNet} on color image Gaussian noise removal with noise levels set to 15, 25, 35 and 50.
+In practice, we train MSResNet-RIS on WaterlooBSD and MSResNet-TRNR on WaterlooBSD-S. The quantitative results are presented in Table \ref{tab: colored denoise}.
+The PSNR/SSIM metrics for NLNet and PaCNet on noise level 35 are vacant due to lack of corresponding pretrained models.
+According to Table \ref{tab: colored denoise}, MSResNet-RIS has achieved the \textit{state-of-the-art} performance on McMaster, Kodak, BSD68, and Urban100.
+Furthermore, MSResNet-TRNR trained using WaterlooBSD-S (9.7\% of WaterlooBSD) becomes comparable to MSResNet-RIS.
+Fig. \ref{fig:color-denoise} provides 2 noise removal examples in Urban100 dataset when noise level equals 50.
+The compared methods in Fig. \ref{fig:color-denoise} are FFDNet, BUIFD, PaCNet, MSResNet-RIS and MSResNet-TRNR.
+As shown in Fig. \ref{fig:color-denoise}, MSResNet-RIS and MSResNet-TRNR can better restore textures and remove noise.